 Ms. Phillips was editor of “A Guide to Women’s Legal Rights in Mississippi”, published by the Mississippi Bar, Young Lawyers Division, Women in Law Committee.
 She is a Fellow of the Mississippi Bar Foundation and a Fellow of the American Bar Foundation.
 She received the 2011 Law Alumni of the Year award from the Law Alumni Chapter of the University of Mississippi Alumni Association.

 Additionally, Ms. Phillips is a member and former Chair of the Bank Attorney Committee of the Mississippi Bankers Association.
-She is also immediate Past Chair of the American Bankers Association’s General Counsel Committee.
+She is also a Past Chair of the American Bankers Association’s General Counsel Committee.
 She has co-authored a chapter in “Foreclosure Law in Mississippi”, published by the University of Mississippi.
 Ms. Phillips received her B.A. and J.D., with honors from the University of Mississippi.
 She also completed a three year program at the Graduate School of Banking at Louisiana State University, receiving a certificate of completion with highest honors.